 We hope that this gives you a better overview of the Capstone process.
 Please feel free to call one of us if any questions arise.
 We hope to maintain frequent contact with all the students who are working with you.

 Lisa Meyer firstname.lastname@example.org X6207

-Co-directors of the Honors Program
+Co-Directors of the EF Program